Tob-iee/HamoyeInternship/README.md

 # HamoyeInternship

-The solution on every assessment on the Hamoye Internship.
+The solution to the assessments on the Hamoye Internship.